What is an Asherah pole?

 Gideon became the first to fight against the infestation of Asherah poles, although, in his fear, he chopped his father’s Asherah pole down at night (Judges 6:25-27).
 The books of 1 & 2 Kings and 1 & 2 Chronicles tell a long story of one king chopping down Asherah poles and another building them back up.
 King Manasseh of Judah went so far as to install a pole in the temple of the Lord (2 Kings 21:3, 7).
 In the midst of a great cleansing, King Josiah took out the Asherah pole and ground it to powder, further defiling it by spreading the dust over graves (2 Kings 23:6).

 Most areas in that time and place had a god and goddess designated as responsible for the well-being of crops and livestock.
 Likely, in the constant evolution of pagan gods and goddesses, Asherah was one of the names given for a fertility goddess in the region.
-The relationships ascribed to Asherah’s varied depending on the times and the beliefs of the people—ranging from the Canaanite creator-god El to the god of fertility Ba’al, to, horrifically, even Jehovah Himself.
+Asherah’s consorts varied, depending on the cultic beliefs of the people—sometimes Asherah was said to consort with the Canaanite creator-god, El; or with the god of fertility, Ba’al; or, horrifically, with the Lord God Himself.
 Asherah poles were wood poles (sometimes carved, sometimes not) or trees planted by the “high places” where pagan worshipers sacrificed, although the specific purpose of the poles is not clear.
-It’s interesting to note that while the once-essential “Asherah” has morphed from goddess to wooden pole to obscurity, Father God, Creator of the universe, has never changed.
+It’s interesting to note that, while the once-essential “Asherah” has morphed from goddess to wooden pole to obscurity, Father God, Creator of the universe, has never changed.